-Specialising in devising and adaptation.
+Specialising in devising and adaptation, but much more is possible!

 Not sure which of the numerous theatre societies at Warwick to join?
 Consider the Cod as your friendly neighbour who'll introduce you to some incredible new ways of making theatre.